-Notification of removal or addition of student on the register (need to be clear if this is admissions register I.e. student database or school roll (which children are currently attending Thornton).
-School roll as defined above just because this is the language used in the DfE documentation.
+Notification of removal or addition of student on the register

+There is a difference between the admissions register, which is the student database of prospective students or school roll which includes children currently attending Thornton).

 The school will notify the local authority whether they remove or add a student's name to the admissions register at non-standard transitions.
 The school will refer to the lawful grounds for removing a student, and the information to be reported to the local authority, in line with School Attendance 2019 and Children Missing Education 2016.
 If requested, the school will provide information to the local authority for standard transitions.